-The Australian Government will provide an estimated $32.6 million in total ODA to the ASEAN and Mekong region in 2017-18.
+The Australian Government will provide an estimated $32.6 million in total ODA to the ASEAN and Mekong Program in 2018-19.

-Against this background, Australia's ASEAN and Mekong Program helps countries implement a coordinated response to cross-border challenges such as human trafficking and constraints to trade.
-There is a growing understanding in the region that in some instances, unilateral actions are less effective and joint approaches are necessary.
+Australia's ASEAN and Mekong Program helps ASEAN implement a coordinated response to regional challenges such as constraints to trade, transboundary water management and human trafficking.
 The value of the regional aid program lies in its ability to tackle cross-border challenges that cannot be addressed through bilateral investments alone.

-Our program is organised around the following two objectives as outlined in the Southeast Asia Regional Economic Growth and Human Security Aid Investment Plan.
+Our program is organised around two objectives as outlined in the Southeast Asia Regional Economic Growth and Human Security Aid Investment Plan.

 Objective 1: Enabling regional economic cooperation and inclusive growth

 Despite ASEAN's impressive economic growth rate and success in poverty reduction, development in Southeast Asia is uneven between and within countries.
 Millions still live on less than USD$1.25 a day, and inequalities abound in income, education, access to formal labour markets, financial services and infrastructure.

 Australia uses its regional aid program in Southeast Asia to support the ASEAN regional economic integration agenda and the objectives of the Australian Government's aid policy Australian aid: promoting prosperity, reducing poverty and enhancing stability.